thatskyapplication/Discord-Delivery/Channels/rules.md

 This list is not exhaustive.
 ## Support

-Should there be a case where someone is not abiding by these rules, create a private thread and mention [role|moderator] or send any [role|moderator] a direct message.
+Should there be a case where someone is not abiding by these rules, create a private thread and mention the [role|Developer] role or send any [role|Developer] a direct message.